bitextor/bitextor/README.md

 `sudo apt install automake pkg-config python3 python3-pip libboost-all-dev openjdk-8-jdk gawk`

-The two last dependencies (`libboost-all-dev` and `openjdk-8-jdk`) are not mandatory if you are not going to build your own dictionaries and use `boilerpipe`, respectively.

 Furthermore, most of the scripts in bitextor are written in Python 3.
 Because of this, it is necessary to install Python >= 3.
 All these explained tools are available in most Unix-based operating systems repositories.

 Some additional Python libraries are required.
 They can be installed automatically with the tool pip by runing (use without `sudo` if you are running in a virtualenv):